20.9 Determining the Findings of an Adult Abuse/Neglect/Exploitation Investigation

 2. Documents the investigative findings as follows, once the investigation is complete:

-1. Substantiated–Substantiated means that a SSW has determined that an adult is the victim of abuse, neglect or exploitation.
-A substantiated finding is made as a result of a personal interview with the alleged victim and one of the following conditions:
+1. Substantiated–Substantiated means that an SSW has determined that an adult is the victim of abuse, neglect, or exploitation.
+A substantiated finding is made because of a personal interview with the alleged victim and one of the following conditions:

 2. The presence of evidentiary or supportive facts, such as medical evidence, observation of injuries, or witness testimony that reveals a preponderance of evidence.
 These examples are combined with other strong collaborating facts and documented in the adult assessment;

-2. Found and Substantiated–An investigative finding is found and substantiated when a SSW discovers during the course of an investigation, or through a routine service contact, that an adult was the victim of abuse, neglect or exploitation, and the incident was not previously reported through the department’s intake process.
+2. Found and Substantiated–An investigative finding is found and substantiated when an SSW discovers during an investigation, or through a routine service contact, that an adult was the victim of abuse, neglect, or exploitation, and the incident was not previously reported through the department’s intake process.
 The SSW uses the same standards for a finding of found and substantiated as for a substantiated finding;

 3. Unsubstantiated–A finding of unsubstantiated is used when: